adam-zhu1/adam-zhu1/README.md

-# 👋 Hi, I’m Adam Zhu
+# Hello, My Name is Adam Zhu

 Undergraduate at **Carnegie Mellon University (CMU '29)** majoring in **Statistics and Machine Learning**
 Passionate about applying data-driven thinking to real-world challenges — from **forensic science** to **robotics**.